How to watch all Wolverine movies in chronological and release order

 In 2019 Disney purchased 20th Century Fox, which opened the door to introducing the X-Men into the MCU.
 Recent MCU projects have alluded to the existence of mutants, and Patrick Stewart reprised his role as Charles Xavier (albeit a different version) in Doctor Strange in the Multiverse of Madness.

-Although Hugh Jackman initially viewed Logan as his farewell to Wolverine, it was recently announced that he would be reprising the character in Deadpool 3, which is expected to be released in 2024.
-Marvel Studios president Kevin Feige confirmed that Deadpool 3 will be set in the MCU.
+Although Hugh Jackman initially viewed Logan as his farewell to Wolverine, he will be returning to his role one last time in 2024's Deadpool & Wolverine.
 This means that Wolverine and possibly other elements from X-Men will be incorporated into the Marvel Cinematic Universe for the first time.

 There is no word on how the MCU timeline and the X-Men timeline will merge, but both franchises have dealt with time travel and alternate realities, so there are many possibilities.
 Whatever happens, it seems like Wolverine’s film career isn’t over.
 Stay tuned to Popverse as we continue to bring you the latest news about Wolverine, his X-Men allies, and all your favorite pop culture icons.